PDAL/PDAL/doc/metadata.rst

 Metadata Types
 ------------------------------------------------------------------------------

-:cpp:class:`pdal::Metadata` instances are essentially a specially-organized boost::property_tree, and as such, require that any classes that are added to them be copy-constructable and have an ostream<< operator for them.
+:cpp:class:`pdal::Metadata` instances require that any classes that are added to them be copy-constructable and have an ostream<< operator for them.
 While these constraints mean they are all serializable to strings, :cpp:class:`pdal::Metadata` also keeps an explicit type variable, `type` for